P 1-class patrol vessel: Service history

 The P 1-class patrol vessels were originally built to patrol the sea nearby Soerabaja and keep it clear for seaplanes of Qantas.
 They were to be stationed at Koepang, Bima, Soerabaja and Tandjong Priok.

 During the Dutch East Indies campaign most boats were either scuttled by the crew to prevent capture or sunk by the Japanese.
-Nonetheless, P 1 was captured by the Japanese, while the P 4 was sunk by her crew but later raised and also captured by the Japanese.
+Nonetheless, P 1 was captured by the Japanese, while P 4 was sunk by her crew but later raised and also captured by the Japanese.

 Both P 1 and P 4 managed to survive the war and were taken into service of the Dienst der Scheepsvaart (DvS) as Anna and Betsy and later in 1947 they served again in the Royal Netherlands Navy as RP 132 and RP 133.
 After the Indonesian War of Independence ended RP 132 was transferred in 1950 to Indonesia.